slmhastings/Penny-Blog/src/pages/blog/2021-03-22-forget-traditional-budgeting-there-is-a-better-way-to-spend-your-money.md

 templateKey: blog-post
 title: "Forget traditional budgeting.
 Try this instead. "
 date: 2021-03-29T14:00:00.000Z
-description: "What you need to do differently if your budget just goes out the window.  "
+description: Follow these mindful spending tips to understand what you need to do differently if your budget just goes out the window.
 featuredpost: false
 featuredimage: /img/2d92664174e42f9f2c89ad5945280ad4.jpg
 tags: